Solar power clouds Australia's $10 billion sale of 'poles and wires'

 SYDNEY Sun-drenched Australia's growing love of solar power is casting a long shadow over its biggest privatisation in two decades and the second-biggest sale ever of a state asset.

-Rooftop solar installations are booming and on-grid energy use is falling just as the government of New South Wales state prepares to offer a 49 percent stake in its electricity distribution network for around $10 billion (£5.91 billion), likely to one or more strategic investors.
+Rooftop solar installations are booming and on-grid energy use is falling just as the government of New South Wales state prepares to offer a 49 percent stake in its electricity distribution network for around $10 billion, likely to one or more strategic investors.

 The government appears to be pricing the network's three "poles and wires" grids at full value, energy experts said, despite the increasing use of solar energy and capital expenditure of at least A$15 billion over the past five years to accommodate increases in electricity volumes that never came.
 The expenditure, agreed with the Australian Energy Regulator, has pushed up household energy bills, making alternative power sources more appealing.